-Supplementary aids and services refer to aids, services, and other supports that are provided in general education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable the student to be educated with non-disabled peers to the maximum extent appropriate (34 C.F.R. § 300.42).
-Examples include an educational interpreter for the deaf, training for the extended school year staff, training for transportation staff, transition services, assistive technology, adapted materials, and travel training services.
+Supplementary aids and services refer to aids, services, and other supports that are provided in general education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable the student to be educated with nondisabled peers to the maximum extent appropriate (34 C.F.R. § 300.42).
+Examples include an educational deaf interpreter, training for the extended school year staff, training for transportation staff, transition services, assistive technology, adapted materials, and travel training services.